jiaqili0714/portfolio/mini-projects/participant-observation/README.md

 ## Write-up

 Following your observation, you will write-up a 500-750 word memo describing the event and offering a qualitative interpretive analysis of how the event illustrates something about the culture of data advocacy, discourse, creation, or use.
+Your write-up should have introductory and concluding paragraphs that clearly indicate the central point you are making in the write-up and that point should be carried through all of the examples and arguments presented in the write-up.

 ## Criteria for completion

-* Student submits at least 6 double-spaced typed pages of field notes taken during the event
+* Student submits the equivalent of about 6 double-spaced typed pages of field notes taken during the event in participant-observation-fieldnotes.Rmd.
-* Student writes a 500-750 word memo describing and interpreting the event.
+* Student writes a 500-750 word memo describing and interpreting the event in participant-observation-writeup.Rmd.